Cemeteries

 The grounds of all Council cemeteries are regularly maintained.
 Maintenance of the cemetery grounds includes mowing, whipper snipping, tree care, topping-up dirt levels in graves, lifting and levelling subsided plaques, cleaning-up old and unwanted flowers from gravesites.

-If you wish to report a maintenance issue or make a request for grounds maintenance, please contact our Customer Experience team on 02 6801 4000 or by using the live chat feature to the bottom-right of your web browser.
+If you wish to report a maintenance issue or make a request for grounds maintenance, please contact our Customer Experience team on 02 6801 4000 or by using the live chat feature at the bottom-right of your web browser.

 Share Your Feedback